Josefxl/Regression_Analysis/README.md

 # Regression_Analysis
-This repository contains a collection of projects exploring the processes, practices and principles involved in carrying out Linear and Logistic Regression using python
+This repository contains a collection of a few projects that show the general processes carried out when building a Linear or Logistic Regression Nin python.

+click the .ipynb files to access the project made in jupyter notebook